Skip to main content

 Fix:

-2. Confirm otel_exporter endpoint points to the Collector's gRPC port (4317)
+2. Confirm otel_exporter endpoint points at the Collector's gRPC port (4317).

 FAQ